Melnykites: Background

 Melnyk was chosen for his more moderate and pragmatic stance; his supporters generally held Vyacheslav Lypynsky in high regard and often distanced themselves from Dmytro Dontsov's ideology in public.
 Melnyk's supporters were mostly made up of an older, more conservative (Note: In that they adhered more closely to the initial principles of the OUN relative to the Banderites.) and cautious generation that largely composed the exiled PUN, with many having fought in the failed independence war.
 The OUN made efforts to identify with European fascist movements in the late 1930s, with OUN ideologue Orest Chemerynskyi (Note: Pen name Yaroslav Orshan.
 According to historian Taras Kurylo, Orshan was "distinguished" in his work.
-Distinct from treasurer of the OUN home command Yaroslav Chemerynskyi [likely relation].) asserting in a 1938 article that "nationalisms" such as Fascism, National Socialism, and Ukrainian nationalism were "national expressions of the same spirit".
+Distinct from treasurer of the OUN home command Yaroslav Chemerynskyi.) asserting in a 1938 article that "nationalisms" such as Fascism, National Socialism, and Ukrainian nationalism were "national expressions of the same spirit".
 In 1939, the Cultural Department of the OUN (Note: An organ of the PUN.) set up a Commission for the Study of Fascism, according to historian Taras Kurylo with the aim of constructing a theoretical basis for this identification, though these plans were interrupted by world events.

 A younger and more radical faction of the OUN heavily inspired by Dontsov's works were dissatified with Melnyk's leadership and demanded a more charismatic and radical leader.
 This generational divide, that had been largely up until then successfully managed by Konovalets's leadership, led the younger more radical generation to coalesce around Stepan Bandera.
 Bandera was in prison for his role in the assassination of Polish Interior Minister Bronisław Pieracki and had attained notoriety for the publicity that arose from the 1935 Warsaw and 1936 Lviv trials.

 Prior to the split, Melnyk and members of the PUN had been recruited into the Abwehr from 1938 onwards, with Melnyk assigned the codename 'Consul I', whereby the PUN collaborated with Nazi military intelligence to plan the OUN Uprising of 1939 that sought to disrupt the Polish rear during a German invasion and was largely aborted due to the Nazi–Soviet Pact.
-In a Vienna meeting in early September, Melnyk was directed by Wilhelm Canaris to oversee the drafting of a constitution for a west Ukrainian state which was completed in 1940 by Mykola Stsiborskyi, the OUN's chief theorist and organisational officer, (Note: Stsiborskyi had in 1930 written an article in the OUN's ideological journal Rosbudova natsii criticising antisemitism in Ukrainian society and arguing for the assimilation of Ukrainian Jews, though he abandoned this position in the late 1930s.
-According to historian Taras Kurylo he "very likely" succumbed to pressure from within the OUN.) and encompassed the establishment of a totalitarian state under a Vozhd (Col. Melnyk) with the Ukrainian-Jewish population singled out for distinct and ambiguous citizenship laws.
+In a Vienna meeting in early September, Melnyk was directed by Wilhelm Canaris to oversee the drafting of a constitution for a west Ukrainian state which was completed in 1940 by Mykola Stsiborskyi, the OUN's chief theorist and organisational officer, and encompassed the establishment of a totalitarian state under a Vozhd (Col. Melnyk) with the Ukrainian-Jewish population singled out for distinct and ambiguous citizenship laws.